SickRickX2/appunti/CyberSec/Database security.md

 #### Defensive coding practices
 Programmer must take careof *input sanitization*.
 Programmers often rely on "automagic" methods.
 How to sanititze strongly depends on which kind of attack we want to prevent. **Avoid** manually crafted regexps.
 **Best practice**: use mysql_real_escape_string()
+If a number is expected, check that the input really is a number.

+#### Parametrized queries and SQL DOM
+- Prepared statements
+	**Parametrized query** (if the language supports it)
+- SQL DOM: a set of classes that emables automated data type validation and escaping, using encapsulation of database queries
+	- The query-building process changes from an unregulated one that uses string concatenation to a systematic one that uses **type-checked API**